Eddie023/rbac/README.md

 # rbac
 Weekend project to try out NestJS with Bun.
 A simple demonstration of Role-Based Access Control (RBAC) to try few of the Nestjs patterns.

-## Observation:
-1. Loved using Bun but Nestjs isn't fully compatible with Bun.
-Especially, the `bun build` command doesn't work.